2013 Honda Grand Prix of St. Petersburg: Race

-Will Power stormed away from the field at the green flag, pulling out a lead over Takuma Sato of a few car lengths before he even reached the first corner, a clean getaway was enjoyed by all drivers on the grid on what is often a tricky and incident filled first corner.
-Power went on to control the first part of the race, pulling out over a 12-second advantage when the yellows came out on Lap 20 after Dario Franchitti slid into the wall just out of the pits on cold tyres, putting him out the race and capping a thoroughly frustrating weekend for the 4-time IndyCar champion.
+Will Power drove away from the field at the green flag, pulling out a few car lengths lead over Takuma Sato before he even reached the first corner.
+Power went on to control the first part of the race.
+He held a 12-second advantage when the yellows came out on Lap 20, after Dario Franchitti was put out of the race by sliding into the wall just out of the pits on cold tyres.

 This incident proved to be costly for Power, as upon the restart, Hélio Castroneves overtook him for the lead at the first corner.
 Meanwhile, a bunch-up in the midfield caused Ana Beatriz to turn Charlie Kimball's machine around near the back of the field, blocking the track for E. J. Viso, James Jakes and Sebastian Bourdais, Beatriz coming to a stop at the next corner as she'd stalled her car.
 J. R. Hildebrand also made contact with the wall at Turn 10, having been punted by Sebastián Saavedra, while Simon Pagenaud pulled into the pits to retire with a mechanical issue.
 Power lost another place to James Hinchcliffe upon the restart after this.